DehengYang/sfa-rfa/README.md

 1) Modify ```ExhaustiveSearchEngine.java```: comment the line ```ModificationPoint modifPoint=randomChosen(modifPoints1); //SFA``` and umcomment the line ```ModificationPoint modifPoint=modifPoint0; //RFA```;
 2) Run ```kaliRun``` or ```mutRepairRun```.

-## The Result Data of NCP and Patch Diversity
+# 2.The Result Data of NCP and Patch Diversity
 ### Introduction
 In our experiment, we obtained 36 versions of repair tools (6 SFl * 2 statement selecting strategies * 3 repair tools = 36 versions of repair tools).
 And then run 100 independent repeated repair trials on each benchmark program.
 The total time cost is up to one and a half month.